Ordering Recommendations

 For carrier screening in adults of reproductive age, for confirmatory diagnostic testing of newborns and children, or for an initial test to aid in the diagnosis of individuals with suspected cystic fibrosis: The performance characteristics of this test were verified by the Molecular Pathology Laboratory in the Department of Pathology and Laboratory Medicine at the Hospital of the University of Pennsylvania, 3400 Spruce St., Philadelphia, PA 19104.
 This test has been cleared by the FDA.

-For all other patients not included above: This test was developed and its performance characteristics determined by the Molecular Pathology Laboratory in the Department of Pathology and Laboratory Medicine in the University of Pennsylvania Health System at the Hospital of the University of Pennsylvania 3400 Spruce Street, Philadelphia, PA 19104.
+For all other patients not included above: This test was developed, and its performance characteristics determined by the Molecular Pathology Laboratory in the Department of Pathology and Laboratory Medicine in the University of Pennsylvania Health System at the Hospital of the University of Pennsylvania 3400 Spruce Street, Philadelphia, PA 19104.
 It has not been cleared or approved by the US Food and Drug Administration (FDA) for certain indications.
 The FDA does not require this test to go through premarket FDA review.
 This test is used for clinical purposes.
 It should not be regarded as investigational or for research.
 This laboratory is certified under the Clinical Laboratory Improvement Amendments (CLIA) as qualified to perform high complexity clinical laboratory testing.

 CR&P Information